strongself/The-Book-of-VIPER/english/webview.md

 ### UIWebView in VIPER

-The fundamental idea - separate `UIWebView` responsibilities in two groups: `WebEngine`, which is a dependency of the Interactor, and `WebPresentation` which belongs to the View.
+The fundamental idea is to separate `UIWebView` responsibilities in two groups: `WebEngine`, which is a dependency of the Interactor, and `WebPresentation` which belongs to the View.

 #### WebEngine responsibilities

 - Loads HTML code.
-- Executes JavaScript scripts.
+- Executes JavaScript.
 - Renders content with a set of predefined actions.
 - Notifies the Interactor of drawing, loading and rendering processes completion.